Jihaad2021/agentic-rag-system/README.md

 ## 🤝 Contributing

-This is a personal learning project, but feedback and suggestions are welcome!
+This is a personal learning project.
+Feedback welcome!

 ---

-**Status:** 🚧 Under Active Development
-**Started:** December 2024
-**Expected Completion:** March 2025
+**Status:** 🚧 Week 1 Complete - Production Baseline Ready
+**Next:** Week 2 - Enhanced Storage & Evaluation

 ---

-_Building the future of intelligent document Q&A, one agent at a time._ 🚀
+_Building intelligent document Q&A, one week at a time._ 🚀